microsoft/azure-pipelines-artifact-caching-tasks/README.md

 5.6.0
 ```

-Note: On windows if it's still returning npm 2.x run `where npm`.
+Note: On Windows, if it's still returning npm 2.x, run `where npm`.
 Notice hits in program files.
 Rename those two npm files and the 5.6.0 in AppData will win.

 ### Install Dependencies